January 2025 Saudi Hospital attack: Attack

 On January 24, 2025, the hospital's emergency ward was hit by drones.
 According to the SAF, the drones were Chinese made Wing Loong 2 models operated by the RSF.
 The hospital's emergency and surgical wards were completely destroyed in the attack.
 Although it was not immediately clear who had committed the attack, the Sudanese Foreign Ministry along with many local officials said that the drones were launched by the RSF.
 The RSF denied the claims, stating that the SAF had committed the attack and was trying to spread propaganda, but did not give any evidence to prove this.

 Casualties

 By January 25, reports stated that the death toll stood at 30 people with dozens more injured, though the death toll rose to 67 later in the day.
 The World Health Organization would later report that 70 people had been killed and 19 more had been injured, though the North Darfur health ministry would state that 100 people were injured.
 The attack also left at least 4 children, 1 girl and 3 boys, dead and 3 more injured.

 Reactions

 Domestic

 Sudan's Ministry of Foreign Affairs made a statement calling the strike a heinous crime and a "new embodiment of a genocide strategy" being pursued by the RSF.
-They also said that the strike was a response to recent defeats, and that it was enabled due to international inaction and the United Nation's security council failing to implement UNSC resolution 2736.
+They also said that the strike was a response to recent defeats, and that it was enabled due to international inaction and the United Nations' Security Council failing to implement UNSC resolution 2736.